Man that is born of a woman is of few days and full of trouble. (Job 14:1)

 *Let every soul be subject unto the higher powers.
 For there is no power but of God: the powers that be are ordained of God.
 Or, ordered (Romans 13:1-2)

-Note: The fear of the LORD prolongeth days: but the years of the wicked shall be shortened.
+Note: And Jesus looking upon them saith, With men it is impossible, but not with God: for with God all things are possible.
+(Mark 10:27) The fear of the LORD prolongeth days: but the years of the wicked shall be shortened.
 (Proverbs 10:27)

 For the ways of man are before the eyes of the LORD, and he pondereth all his goings.
 (Proverbs 5:21) Note: The eyes of the LORD are in every place, beholding the evil and the good.
 (Proverbs 15:3)